ElliotLockerman/pebbles/readme.md

 # Usage

 - Options
     - `--base <base>`: base for output.
-One of {`hext`, `oct`}, default `oct`.
+One of {`hext`, `oct`}, default `hex`.
 Decimal and binary output are always printed.
 For signed types, decimal output is printed with a negative sign when appropriate; hex, oct, and binary output always reflects the bit pattern directly.
     - `--type <TYPE>`: one of {`u8`, `u16`, `u32`, `u64`, `i8`, `i16`, `i32`, `i64`}, default `u32`.
 All values in the expression are of the selected type.
 - Positional Arguments:
     - `[EXER]`: an expression to evaluate.
 If not provided, the repl is entered.